Western Star Logo

 In the center is a red star with a similar metallic border.
 Its sharp rays, two of which (the lateral ones) extend beyond the glyph, symbolize leadership, the pursuit of perfection, and limitless possibilities.
 This element represents the brand name and signifies powerful energy, fostering innovation and progress.

-Below the symbol is the full name of the heavy truck manufacturer, set in a geometric font.
+Below the symbol is the heavy truck manufacturer’s full name, set in a geometric font.
 This choice underscores the company’s confidence in its vehicles and reflects their immense capabilities.
 The tall, sans-serif letters indicate that these machines are accessible to anyone and that there are no barriers to their use.
 The grotesque style also hints at the brand’s openness to customers and its customer-centric focus.

 The inscription is center-aligned and black, symbolizing strength, rigor, elegance, and sophistication.
 The wide internal spaces within the letters and optimal spacing between symbols ensure excellent readability and convey powerful energy.
 This design clearly articulates the company’s vision.